lenoxys/hacklab/docs/01-getting-started/setup.rst

 .. warning:: Before you start it is recommended that you launch a private instance
           of your web browser.
 This will prevent the use of cached Google or Amazon credentials if you log into the AWS consoles.
-This will help ensure you do not incur any personal charges within these cloud providers.
+This will help ensure you do not incur any company charges within these cloud providers.

 .. figure:: incognito.png